ESR Blood Test: Erythrocyte Sedimentation Rate Westergren

 Understanding abnormal sedimentation rate-Westergren test results

-The Erythrocyte Sedimentation Rate (ESR) test, also known as the sedimentation rate test or sed rate test, measures the rate at which red blood cells (erythrocytes) settle in a vertical column of blood.
-This sed rate test helps in diagnosing and monitoring conditions that cause inflammation in the body.
+The Erythrocyte Sedimentation Rate (ESR) test, also known as the sedimentation rate test or sed rate test, is a common blood test that measures the rate at which red blood cells (erythrocytes) settle in a vertical column of blood.
+This sed rate test, also called the erythrocyte sedimentation rate, helps in diagnosing and monitoring conditions that cause inflammation in the body.
 By measuring the speed at which the red blood cells settle, the ESR indicates the presence of inflammatory processes.
+Understanding abnormal sedimentation rate-Westergren test results is crucial in interpreting this common blood test.

 There are several factors that can affect ESR levels, such as age, gender, and certain medical conditions.
 For example, in women, ESR levels may be slightly higher during menstruation.
 Additionally, certain medical conditions like autoimmune disorders, kidney disease, and inflammatory bowel disease can also contribute to elevated ESR levels.
 It is important to consult with a healthcare professional for a comprehensive evaluation if you have received abnormal ESR test results.